hakobe/p5-Fiber/README.md

 # DESCRIPTION

-Fiber is a coroutine implementaion like Ruby 1.9 Fiber.
+Fiber is a coroutine implementaion like Ruby Fiber.
+This module is built upon Coro.

 # AUTHOR